-The logical next step after studying the basics of the theatrical world is a course which applies that knowledge.
-Theatre and Film Production gives students a chance to extend and apply concepts such as empathy, storytelling structures, stylization, and historical context to actual productions, both live and on film.
+After studying the basics of the theatrical world, this course offers students an opportunity to apply that knowledge.
+Theatre and Film Production gives students a chance to extend and apply concepts from Introduction to Theatre such as empathy, storytelling structures, stylization, and historical context to actual productions, both live and on film.
 Students work with each other in production teams throughout the production process, engaging in roles such as scriptwriter, costume designer, lighting designer, director, and producer.
-The course is designed for theatre students who are willing to devote significant time outside of class to work on projects such as editing digital video, creating scale models of sets, and memorizing blocking.
+This course is designed for theatre students who are willing to devote significant time outside of class to work on projects such as editing digital video, creating models of sets, and memorizing blocking.